journal-club/wiki-data/fests/pearl/events/albumart.md

 5. The cover shouldn’t be a rip-off or somewhat similar to a real album cover.
 It shouldn’t be inspired from the cover of that song/album by the given artist/band.

-For reference, click on this link.
+For reference, click on this link- https://drive.google.com/drive/folders/1lpGUSjGaWgh2rtVU_UZwMSNNX4rXNhST.

 The top 3 or 5 entries shall be posted on Designers Anonymous’ Facebook page and Instagram account, and shared by the Pearl accounts.